UPDATE: 5:48 p.m., Feb. 14: This $950,000 property is now represented by Hayden Kelley, of Atlanta Fine Homes Sotheby's International Realty.

 After closing on the two-bedroom, two-bathroom loft in question, Victoria hired a team of local vendors and contractors for her first Atlanta flip.
 The palette was an 1,856-square-foot unit on the fourth floor—the top level, with views of the complex’s courtyard and iconic water tower—until an extension of the mezzanine brought the space closer to 1,950 square feet.

-Morales says the loft underwent a full personality switch, beginning with the walls and ceiling being painted bright white to make the airy space feel even more vast.
-The planned asking price of $899,000—potentially a record for the building and Cabbagetown in general, by a wide margin, with one exception—reflects that effort and outlay.
-[UPDATE: The sales team informs us the asking price for this Cabbagetown loft will now be $949,999.]
+The loft underwent a full personality switch, beginning with the walls and ceiling being painted bright white to make the airy space feel even more vast.
+The original asking price was $899,000 last year—but that soon ticked up to $949,999.

 Victoria took a cramped closet and bathroom in the upstairs primary suite and added a custom, walk-through storage system, oversized shower, and freestanding tub punctuated by aesthetically appropriate brass fixtures.